dkuntz811/githubchallenge_kickoff/README.md

 Module Madness and Express Routing Challenge need to be updated next.

 Updated Weekend 3: Calculator over the weekend.
 Need to ask why clicking in the fields kick off an error but still will put the numbers entered into an object.

+Working on Favorite Pet API: Finally got pets to show up on DOM by actually closing the <select tag>

+Next: post pets to database...